CampaignChain/campaignchain-docs/package/campaignchain_twitter.rst

 - Connect a Twitter stream to CampaignChain with username and password
 - Assign a Twitter message to a campaign
+- Include up to 4 pictures in a Tweet
 - Schedule a Tweet to automatically post it on Twitter at a given date and time
 - Assign a responsible person to a Tweet
 - Once a Tweet was posted, regularly collect statistical data about likes